HakAl/adk_rag/docs/API.md

 # REST API Reference

-FastAPI-based REST API for programmatic access to VIBE Agent.
+FastAPI-based REST API for programmatic access to VIBE Code.

 ## Starting the API